Integrity and

 body.

-that appears to contradict or interfere with your awareness of the inherent, natural and wholesome ideas, wishes and concerns that you
+the inherent, natural and wholesome ideas, wishes and

 and your sense of the common good that you share with other people.

-Don’t be attracted or persuaded to any
+Don’t be attracted or persuaded to devote

-concern that confuses your sense of right from wrong.
+your attention to a subject that confuses your sense of right from wrong.

 Your best understanding of any subject can be